Chemistry only

 their characteristic properties.

-The main uses of alcohols are in alcoholic drinks (ethanol only) such as wine, beer and spirits, as a solvent in cosmetics and perfumes.
-Alcohol is flammable and makes an excellent fuel.
-In the UK at the petrol pumps the fuel is a mixture of petrol and up to 10% ethanol, some racing cars even run on a 85:15 % mixture of petrol to ethanol.
-Perhaps one of the most high profile uses in current times is as a hand sanitizer in gels to kill corona-virus.
+The main uses of alcohols are in alcoholic drinks (ethanol only) such as wine, beer and spirits and as a solvent in cosmetics, perfumes and paints.
+Alcohols are flammable and they make excellent fuels.
+In the UK the petrol sold at the pumps is a mixture of petrol and up to 10% ethanol, some racing cars even run on a 85:15 % mixture of petrol to ethanol.
+Perhaps one of the most recent high profile for uses for the alcohol ethanol was as a hand sanitizer in gels and wipes to kill the corona-virus.
+The montage below summarises these common uses of alcohols.